-GLP-1 market enters triple inflection point: oral agents, insurance cliff, and end of 503B compounding
+GLP-1 market enters triple inflection: oral agents, insurance cliff, and end of 503B compounding

-The obesity treatment category is shifting from a single injectable market to a three-axis simultaneous transition: oral medication market share wars (Foundayo, Wegovy pill), a 12-million-person insurance coverage cliff, and the end of 503B compounding—reorganizing into a price and access game around who reaches routine prescription first.
+The obesity treatment category shifts from a single-injectable market to a three-axis simultaneous transition: oral medication market share wars (Foundayo, Wegovy pill), a 12-million-person insurance coverage cliff, and the end of 503B compounding—reorganizing into a price and access game around who reaches routine prescription first.

 Supporting evidence